 The Resolution (as amended), inter alia, stipulates restrictions applicable to natural persons’ operations with local and foreign currency, as well as on their bank accounts.
 Main restrictions concerning natural persons can be summarized as follows:

 Cash may be withdrawn from UAH accounts in the amount of up to UAH 100,000 per day (in Ukraine) and up to the equivalent of UAH 12,500 per every 7 days (outside of Ukraine).
-No limit applies to withdrawals in Ukraine of salary, social payments, and withdrawals in the bank branches in the areas under threat of occupation and abroad - by the staff of military attaches and representatives of the Ministry of Defense of Ukraine at foreign diplomatic missions of Ukraine (“Military Staff”).
+No limit applies to withdrawals in Ukraine of salary, social payments, and withdrawals in the bank branches situated in the local communities within the area of military (combat) operations, or under temporary occupation or encirclement (blockade) (hereinafter - "Dangerous Territories"), and abroad - by the staff of military attaches and representatives of the Ministry of Defense of Ukraine at foreign diplomatic missions of Ukraine (“Military Staff”).

 Cash from the foreign currency accounts may be withdrawn in cash in the amount of up to the equivalent of UAH 100,000 per day (in Ukraine as well as abroad).
-No limit applies to withdrawals in Ukraine by any client in the bank branches in the areas under threat of occupation, and abroad – by Military Staff.
+No limit applies to withdrawals in Ukraine by any client in the bank branches situated at the Dangerous Territories.
 Restrictions on cash withdrawals abroad do not apply to the Military Staff.

 Cross-border transfers from Ukraine suspended.
 Exceptions that may be relevant to individuals include payments for import of goods stipulated by the Resolution of the CMU “On certain issues related to ensuring import” No.153 dated 24 February 2022 (provided that the supply of goods is after 23 February 2021), payments for medical services abroad, as well as related transportation and repatriation (including related payments of insurers), payments for education abroad, and payments to certain international financial institutions.